Akara: Lands of Chaos

 Through their clandestine scheming, they devised a plot to usurp the newly ascended gods.
 Using the same device that summoned them, they would cause the gods of Akara to be freed by instead imprisoning the Elder Old Gods, thereby maintaining the seals.
 They acted on their bold plan, and a final battle was joined.
 It is said that the Enclave was destroyed in their final heroic act, but their success was not as intended.
 They used the artifact of great power to ensnare the old gods in their own temples.
 However, all did not go as planned.
 Instead of trading places with the goodly gods, the Chaos deities were simply…killed or banished.
 The gods of Akara were still imprisoned.
 The Enclave and her members were slain without mercy.
 Thankfully, with the disappearance of the Elder Ones, the nightmares ceased.

-So here we have come one-hundred years after the Enclave’s act of desperation.
+So here we have come two and a half millenia after the Enclave’s act of desperation.
 Today, Akara is a dark land.
 The cults of Chaos went into hiding, and it is whispered of their scheming in dark corners.
 The Elder Old Gods are not spoken of, and it is taboo to utter their names.
 The gods of Akara remain imprisoned in their desert cell, and the races are decimated.
 We slowly rebuild, but corruption and malice run rampant.
 Fear is the only light in the eyes of the people of Akara.
 We are grateful to the many heroes of the First Battle and the Enclave after it, but we live in fear to this day.